kroitor/gjk.c/README.md

 Now our task of arithmetically enclosing the Origin within our resulting shape simplifies a little bit.
 We have to find such three points from our resulting set of points, that make a triangle that encloses the Origin.
 In other words, we need to build a 2-simplex that would satisfy our criteria.
 GJK can build a triangle and test if a certain point lies within that triangle, so we just made this task solvable by a machine.

 After we subtracted our initial shapes one from another we got a resulting set of all of the points of a new shape that represents the difference of initial shapes.
-The most straightforward way to build such an Origin-enclosing triangle from a given set of points is to start taking triples of points (combinations of three points) to see if they form a triangle with the Origin inside it.
+The most straightforward way to build such igin-enclosing triangle from a given set of points is to start taking triples of points (combinations of three points) to see if they form a triangle with the Origin inside it.
 If a triple of points makes such a triangle, then we can conclude that the difference of two shapes contains the Origin, so initial shapes must have collided or intersected.
 If not, we try some other triple, and that is done in a loop until we run out of points.
 If none of the triples did enclose the Origin, then no such triangle was found and there was no collision at all.

 So, if we randomly select any three of our points and connect them with line segments, we will probably end up with a triangle similar to one of the following: